![]() |

 The Mind Robber by Peter Ling and

-Derrick Sherwin, directed by David Mahoney
+Derrick Sherwin, directed by David Maloney

 After an emergency dematerialisation, the TARDIS lands in a weird white